-- 3. The Procedure below assumes that the individual has not been able first to resolve the issue through an informal approach.
+- 2. The Procedure below assumes that the individual has not been able first to resolve the issue through an informal approach.
 If a member of staff wishes to seek informal resolution, they should approach the Head of HR to ask for help in achieving a resolution of the problem.
-Students should seek support from the Student Welfare Lead.
-At no time should a student or staff member feel obliged to approach an alleged harasser. - 4.
+Students should seek support from the Fellow for Welfare or a harassment advisor.
+At no time should a student or staff member feel obliged to approach an alleged harasser. - 3.
 In some situations, it may be appropriate to ask the parties to consider entering into a mediation or conciliation process.
-Although mediation or conciliation may be attempted at any time before or after a formal investigation, it may be particularly helpful if it is considered at an early stage before the formal procedure is invoked. - 5.
-In the case of a complaint involving two members of staff, an experienced mediator or conciliator acceptable to both parties will normally be nominated by the Head of HR, who may seek advice from the University's Director of Human Resources if appropriate, for example, in the case of a joint appointment.
-In the case of a complaint involving a member of staff and a student, the Head of HR will consult the Welfare Dean, who may seek advice from the Director of Student Welfare and Support Services as appropriate.
+Although mediation or conciliation may be attempted at any time before or after a formal investigation, it may be particularly helpful if it is considered at an early stage before the formal procedure is invoked. - 4.
+An experienced mediator or conciliator acceptable to both parties will normally be nominated by the Head of HR, who may seek advice from the University's Director of Human Resources if appropriate, for example, in the case of a joint appointment, or from the Director of Student Welfare and Support Services.
 The mediator or conciliator will meet with the parties separately and as soon as practicable to begin to seek a resolution.
 The normal expectation is that resolution would be achieved within 20 working days of the initial meetings with the parties (although this time limit may be extended by agreement).
-Any agreed outcome will normally be recorded in writing.

-6. All those involved in the mediation or conciliation process must maintain appropriate confidentiality.
+Any agreed outcome will normally be recorded in writing. - 5.
+All those involved in the mediation or conciliation process must maintain appropriate confidentiality.